These are estimates based on data we've calculated so please check with your local truck rental experts to make sure you get the size you need.

 The right moving truck size for you depends on the size of your home, the number of rooms, and the amount of belongings you have.
 A good rule of thumb is to have 100-150 cubic feet of space in the moving truck per fully furnished room in your home.
 When choosing a moving truck rental size, consider these points:

-• Count all the rooms in your home—including bathrooms, living room, dining room, kitchen, and garages—and consider the size of each.
+• Count all the rooms in your home—including bathrooms, living room, dining room, and kitchen—and consider the size of each.

 • Take inventory of your items.
 Start by counting boxes and noting their sizes, then measure any large items that won't fit in a box.